Steja715/Steja715/README.md

 * 🔭 I’m currently working on: **Analysis of Global Health Trends**
 * 🌱 I’m learning: **Advanced SQL, Power BI, and Python**
-* 💡 Goal: To solve complex healthcare challenges using data.
+* 💡 Goal: To solve complex healthcare challenges using the knowledge of advanced statistical data.

 ---